+Clinical Psychology Internship Training Program

+Training Manual

-Clinical Psychology Internship Training Program Training Manual (This document is updated annually.
+(This document is updated annually.
 Subject to change in future training years.)

+If you encounter a problem with linked information, please copy the hyperlink directly into your browser

+JUNE 30, 2025 The Brown Clinical Psychology Training Consortium Box G-BH, Providence, RI 02912

+Clinical Psychology Internship Training Program

+Overview

-2024-2025 JUNE 28, 2024 Clinical Psychology Training Programs at Brown: A Consortium of The Providence VA Medical Center, Lifespan, and Care New England Box G-BH, Providence, RI 02912 Clinical Psychology Internship Training Program Overview The Clinical Psychology Internship Training Program, within the Clinical Psychology Training Programs at Brown: A Consortium of the Providence VA Medical Center, Lifespan, and Care New England, views the training of clinical psychologists as a cumulative process beginning in graduate school and continuing through postdoctoral training experiences.
+The Clinical Psychology Internship Training Program, within the Brown Clinical Psychology Training Consortium, views the training of clinical psychologists as a cumulative process beginning in graduate school and continuing through postdoctoral training experiences.
 The predoctoral internship year is a step in that process in which there is a primary emphasis on the acquisition and refinement of clinical skills.
 Although many of the basic skills in core clinical areas should be acquired in graduate school coursework and practica, it is the responsibility of the Clinical Psychology Internship Training Program to ensure that these skills are adequately refined and extended in preparation for professional practice.

 The internship year is viewed as a time when clinical psychology residents should begin acquiring more training in a particular area of clinical practice (i.e., Adult, Child, Health Psychology/Behavioral Medicine, or Neuropsychology).
 This does not imply that they will be "specialists" in that area by the completion of their internship, but rather that they are expected to become especially well-prepared for postdoctoral training, clinical research, and/or teaching in a particular area of emphasis.

 The internship year consists of three four-month rotations.
 Clinical psychology residents in the Adult track and the Health Psychology/Behavioral Medicine track must complete two rotations within their identified track.
 The 3rd rotation may be outside of their track area.
 Clinical psychology residents in the Child track and the Neuropsychology track complete three rotations within their identified tracks.

 The training program aims reflect a commitment to the development of clinical psychologists who are clinical scientists with broad-based clinical skills.
 There are a variety of theoretical orientations represented within the program.
 Particular emphasis, however, is given to cognitive behavioral and behaviorally-oriented approaches to assessment and treatment.

 All clinical psychology residents are expected to meet the rotation specific competencies for the three four-month rotations and meet the core training objectives, regardless of their area of emphasis, in order to pass the internship.

-Upon program completion, we expect that all clinical psychology residents will demonstrate an intermediate to advanced level of professional psychology skills, abilities, proficiencies, competencies, and knowledge in the areas of: a) Professionalism, including ethical and legal standards, professional attitudes, values, and behaviors, and effective communication and interpersonal skills.
+Upon program completion, we expect that all clinical psychology residents will demonstrate an intermediate to advanced level of professional psychology skills, abilities, proficiencies, competencies, and knowledge in the areas of:

+a) Professionalism, including ethical and legal standards, professional attitudes, values, and behaviors, and effective communication and interpersonal skills.

 Competencies in this area are acquired through 1) track-based rotations; (2) elective rotation assignments; (3) research placements; (4) seminars; and (5) ongoing mentoring relationships with supervisors and an advisor.
-The particular experiences acquired will vary according to the Track in which the clinical psychology resident is based, the combination of rotations taken, and the nature of the clinical psychology resident's research placement. b) Core clinical skills in assessment/diagnosis, effective intervention, consultation, and theories and methods of supervision.
-The competencies for core clinical skills are acquired through 1) track-based rotations; (2) elective rotation assignments; (3) research placements; (4) seminars; and (5) faculty facilitated peer supervision experiences. c) Strategies of scholarly inquiry/research.
+The particular experiences acquired will vary according to the Track in which the clinical psychology resident is based, the combination of rotations taken, and the nature of the clinical psychology resident's research placement.

+b) Core clinical skills in assessment/diagnosis, effective intervention, consultation, and theories and methods of supervision.

+The competencies for core clinical skills are acquired through 1) track-based rotations; (2) elective rotation assignments; (3) research placements; (4) seminars; and (5) faculty facilitated peer supervision experiences.

+c) Strategies of scholarly inquiry/research.

-The competencies for scholarly inquiry/research are acquired through 1) track-based rotations; (2) elective rotation assignments; (3) research placements; (4) seminars; and (5) the faculty advisory process. d) Issues of cultural and individual diversity.
+The competencies for scholarly inquiry/research are acquired through 1) track-based rotations; (2) elective rotation assignments; (3) research placements; (4) seminars; and (5) the faculty advisory process.

+d) Issues of cultural and individual diversity.